elsiklab/apollo_lsaa/README.md

 This uses the Grails plugin framework

-## Build
+## Installation

-The build involves running maven-install to create a maven zip package

-    grails refresh-dependencies
+Run the build inside of this project

-    grails maven-install
+    grails refresh-dependencies && grails maven-install

-This outputs a bunch of files including something like grails-apollo-lsaa-1.0.0-SNAPSHOT.zip

-## Install to Apollo
+This will add the project to the local grails plugin repository

-Add the filesystem path and plugin declaration of this project to grails-app/conf/BuildConfig.groovy
+Then add the plugin declaration of this project to *Apollo's* grails-app/conf/BuildConfig.groovy

     grails.project.dependency.resolution = {